Anar085/Unit3-Project/Project/main.md

 4. User passwords are encrypted as hashes, and all data (orders, users, tables) is stored permanently in an SQLite database.
    **[ISSUE TACKLED]**: `Sensitive data is securely stored, and order history can be used when app restarts.`

-5. The system calculates totals, service charges (3%), and taxes (2%) correctly for orders and displays them in bills.
-   **[ISSUE TACKLED]**: `Transparency and correctness issues in financial transactions are now minimized.`

-6. The User interface provides "touchable" map of restaurant and there is a clear navigation between screens (for ex, Login to Waiter/Admin Inside/Terrace to Table Screens).
+5. The User interface provides "touchable" map of restaurant and there is a clear navigation between screens (for ex, Login to Waiter/Admin Inside/Terrace to Table Screens).
    **[ISSUE TACKLED]**: `Confusion caused by the largeness of restaurant for both waiters and admins is now minimized`